eic/physics_benchmarks/benchmarks/diffractive_phi/README.md

 this command put you in the "container".

-## Getting the repo
+## Getting the repo and setups

 `git clone git@eicweb.phy.anl.gov:EIC/benchmarks/physics_benchmarks.git`

-switch to branch "diffractive-phi-benchmarks"
+switch to branch "diffractive-phi-benchmarks"; however, you should create your own branch, own folder, so later can be merged to the master.
+Mine was created by Wouter Deconinck.
+Ask him if you are not sure.

 `git checkout diffractive-phi-benchmarks`

-local setup
+local setup (similar to setup codes two levels up.)

 ```
 export JUGGLER_INSTALL_PREFIX=$HOME/stow/juggler # if developing algorithms